How much does it cost to build a modular home?

 A prefab home installation costs $5 to $35 per square foot or $10,000 to $50,000.
 Prices depend on the size of the home and any exterior improvements.
 After the manufacturer delivers and sets the modules on its foundation, a contractor installs the home in a process called "buttoning up."

 Setting up a modular home includes:

 Installing external pieces and stairs

 Making any final door and window adjustments needed

 Testing and inspection to confirm everything meets building codes

 HVAC, Electrical & Plumbing Construction Costs

+Installing utility lines cost $2,500 to $25,000+ for plumbing, electrical, and heating and cooling units.
+Prices depend on the complexity, and charges are higher for rural properties that require a septic tank, water well, and solar power.
 Most modular homes do not come with utility lines.
-Installing utility lines cost $2,500 to $25,000 for plumbing, electrical, and heating and cooling units.
-Prices depend on the complexity of the job, and charges are higher for rural properties that require a septic tank, water well, and solar power.